nix-community/nixos-vscode-server/README.md

   outputs = { self, nixpkgs, vscode-server }: {
     nixosConfigurations.example = nixpkgs.lib.nixosSystem {
       modules = [
+        # This will import the NixOS or HM module depending on whether this is added to a NixOS or HM configuration.
         vscode-server.nixosModules.default
+        # Or if you want to be explicit about it for some reason:
+        # vscode-server.nixosModules.nixos
+        # vscode-server.nixosModules.home
         {
           services.vscode-server.enable = true;
         }